psychemedia/middle-english-romances/sir-orfeo.md

 The foules out of the rever flowe.
 Every faukun his game flowe.
 That faw kyng Orpheo, and lowe.
-As he ftode under a bowe :
+As he ftode under a bowe:
 Perfay, he fayde, ther is gode game,
 Thider y wil in goddis name,
 Such game he was wont to fe,
-Up he ros, and thider cam he ;
+Up he ros, and thider cam he;
 To his owne lady wel ny he come,
-And hur wel ny had undernome ;
+And hur wel ny had undernome;
 He knew hur by the femelant, y wys,
-His owe lady, dam Erodyffe :
+His owe lady, dam Erodyffe:
 But ther myght non with other fpeke,
 They fche hym knewe, and he hur eke.
 For mysfis that fhe on hym fye,